 In the present study, Siddha medicine consumers were selected.
 A pilot study with a view to find out suitability of information furnished in the interview schedule for consumers.
-The pilot study is undertaken with reference to 32 sample consumers from 4 regions each 8 in Tamilnadu viz., Chennai, Covai, Madurai and Trichy.
+The pilot study is undertaken with 32 sample consumers from 4 regions each 8 in Tamilnadu viz., Chennai, Covai, Madurai and Trichy.
 The subjects were with in the age group of 15-75 years.
-The subjects had different occupations, different level of income, were literate or illiterate, married or unmarried, male or female.
+The subjects had different occupations, different level of income, were literate/illiterate, married/unmarried, male/female.